 The ultimate goal of search engine optimization has always been obtaining the best possible rankings.
-To this end, there are an unlimited number of methods out there to make that happen.
+To this end, there is an unlimited number of methods out there to make that happen.
 Since millions of people are using WordPress though, plugins tend to be the best way of ensuring that your content and website is properly optimized.

 Anyone familiar with WordPress will instantly recommend this Yoast SEO plugin as a great tool for managing and understanding your content’s optimization.
 The base level of this plugin by Joost de Valk has a wide range of features and uses.
 It’s constantly updated with patches to crush bugs and new features.